Updates to the GRE Program

 The GRE® also allows the test taker to decide which of their scores are sent to each school of the student’s choice – the only admissions exam tests with such an option.
-Additionally, those who choose to retake the exam are able to decide which scores are available for schools to view, an option that was introduced in July of 2012.
+Additionally, those who choose to retake the exam are able to decide which scores are available for schools to view.

 “The GRE® Program continues to find ways to make testing more readily available for individuals around the world to help them succeed,” said Dawn Piacentino, Director of Communications and Services for the GRE® Program.
 “If, for example, someone didn’t feel they did their best on test day, the 21-day policy now allows them to retake the test quickly and still meet application deadlines.”

 Computer-based tests are offered year round, while paper-based tests are offered around three times yearly.
 Test takers are able to register for both the computer-based and paper-based tests online, with a credit or debit card, unless any special accommodations are being requested such as health needs, disabilities, fee reductions and Monday testing.